• Tue. Apr 15th, 2025

 AN ENDURING CUSTOM

-In an era where globalisation poses challenges to traditional practices, the persistence of dancing with glasses on the head features the strength of the overall cultural character and modern Cypriot identity.
-Today, the custom of dancing with glasses on the head continues to thrive amid a broader revival of interest in folk traditions.
-This custom remains relevant in Cypriot culture and often forms part of larger cultural celebrations, such as major festivals throughout the year all over the island.
-Dance workshops that include performances are often organised to introduce newcomers to the art form, emphasising the importance of cultural preservation that allows for creativity and personal interpretation of the dance.
+Today, the custom of dancing with glasses on the head, continues to thrive amid a broader revival of interest in Cypriot folk traditions.
+This is relevant in an era where globalisation poses challenges to several traditional practices.
+In some ways, the persistence of dancing with glasses on the head features the strength of the overall cultural character and modern Cypriot identity.
+This custom has remained relevant in Cypriot culture and often forms part of larger cultural celebrations.
+The dance is still performed at major festivals throughout the year all over the island.
+Dance workshops that include performances are often organised to introduce newcomers to the art form, emphasising the importance of cultural preservation that allows for creativity and personal interpretation of this dance.

 ANOTHER RECORD FOR CYPRUS!